Code-Institute-Submissions/Trash-Tournaments/README.md

 - #### Site Owner Goals

-    + As a **site owner** I want the landing page (index.html) to clearly provide all information needed about the sites purpose and what is available.
+    + As a **site owner** I want the landing page (index.html) to clearly provide all information needed about the site's purpose and what is available.
     + As a **site owner** I want any user to receive the correct information for the viewport they are currently on.
     + As a **site owner** I want users to clearly see there are people willing to play with and help them improve at [Rocket League](https://www.rocketleague.com/).
     + As a **site owner** I want an organized, intuitive navigation system across all pages.